 The Bank of England base rate influences all loan and mortgage interest rates in the UK.
-When the BoE decreases the bank rate, interest rates usually decrease as well.
+When the Bank of England decreases the base rate, interest rates usually decrease as well.
 This means borrowing gets cheaper - but returns on savings will go down as well.

-The Bank of England base rate is currently 0.1%.
+The current Bank of England base rate is 0.1%.

 The base rate, sometimes known as the bank rate or base interest rate, is the most important interest rate in the UK.